maxpieter/TTG_extension/README.md

 ## Features

 - Automatically detects and removes "Promoted" job cards.
-- Works dynamically — supports infinite scrolling.
-- Simple, fast, and private — no tracking or data collection.
+- No tracking or data collection.

 ## Installation